Top 7 ICU Nurse Interview Questions to Ask

 - Have you ever presented research findings at a nursing conference?
 If so, tell me a bit more about your experience.

-3. Give an example of a time you prevented a small problem from becoming a major issue.
+3. Give an example of a time you prevented a small problem from becoming a major issue and potentially compromising patient care.
 What was the outcome?

 A candidate should be able to demonstrate the ability to analyze problems and anticipate the outcome.
 This can inform important clinical decisions, which can be a matter of life or death in the ICU.